umarbinzahid/winc-rs/winc-rs/README.md

 ### TODO list

-- STA mode - not implemented at protocol level yet
 - Test coverage in core code
 - client.rs needs some cleanup and refactoring
 - TODOs in code